UEFA club competition records and statistics: List of players to have won the three main European club competitions

-The table below show the nine players who have won all three major pre-1999 UEFA club competitions.
+The table below show the ten players who have won all three major former and current UEFA club competitions (chronological order).

 Shows first win only for any player with multiple wins of same competition.

 List of players to have won all international club competitions

-Although no footballer has ever won all seven competitions, the table below show the only six players who have won five different international competitions organised by UEFA, including the three seasonal tournaments, until the introduction of the Europa Conference League in 2021–22 season (chronological order).
+Although no footballer has ever won all six competitions, the table below show the only six players who have won five different international competitions organised by UEFA, including the three seasonal tournaments, until the introduction of the Conference League in 2021–22 season (chronological order).